-Richard’s weekly humour column has been published in the Sydney Morning Herald for over twenty years.
-He writes regularly for The Washington Post and also presents the top-rating Drive show on ABC radio in Sydney.
-In December 2011 he and Peter Fitzsimons achieved a record for the world’s longest radio interview, supervised by the Guinness Book of Records.
+Richard’s weekly humour column has been published in the Sydney Morning Herald and The Age for over thirty years.
+He writes regularly for The Washington Post and also presents Thank God It’s Friday on ABC local radio.

 What People Say